sutoiku/puffin/docs/Monostore.md

 The Monostore serves multiple critical functions:

-- Reducing partial queries executed on the fleet of serverless functions.
+- Reducing the results of partial queries executed on the fleet of serverless functions.
 - Executing parts of queries that cannot be distributed efficiently.
 - Offering a large directly-addressable in-memory cache for operations like sorting or shuffling.